-It’s official, the industry contributes more to the UK economy than advertising, arts and recreation, and the food and beverage industries – not to mention the value it adds in saving productivity in timely placements across all industries.
+This means it now contributes more to the UK economy than Advertising, Arts and Recreation, and the Food and Beverage industries – not to mention the value it adds in saving productivity in timely placements across all industries.

-More than three-quarters of the value added to the economy derives from temporary and contract activities, which have grown in duration this year to average at 12 weeks.
+More than three-quarters of the value added to the economy derives from temporary and contract activities, which grew to an average at 12 weeks in 2016.

 Considering the rise of the contractor during the last financial crisis and the movement of half a million into self-employment, we may be able to put these fears to bed.

-The contract market weathers economic uncertainty and political headwinds far better than its permanent counterpart, which can be seen in the successive month-on-month growth of placements leading up to, during, and following the referendum to reach a five-month high in October.
+The contract market weathers economic uncertainty and political headwinds far better than its permanent counterpart.
+This has been clearly visible in the successive month-on-month growth of placements leading up to, during, and following the referendum to reach a five-month high in October.

-As we move into 2017, hiring confidence has returned with aplomb, cresting a three-year high as businesses look to make hay while the sun is shining and secure oversea talent before the Brexit potentially puts barriers in place.
+As we continue to move forward, hiring confidence has returned, creating a three-year high as businesses look to take advantage of the fruitful situation they’re in and secure oversea talent before the Brexit potentially puts barriers in place.

-Kevin Green, CEO of REC, suggests that the tightening pool of skilled candidates will position recruitment agencies as even more of a lifeline to businesses in 2017, and predicts the industry will grow by between 2.9% and 6.9% next year.
+Kevin Green, CEO of REC, suggested that the tightening pool of skilled candidates will position recruitment agencies as even more of a lifeline to businesses, and predicted the industry will grow by between 2.9% and 6.9% in 2017.